illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Springfield, IL 62702-2737

-Processing these orders could take up to seven business days.
+Processing these orders could take up to 7 business days.
 Applications that are unclear or incomplete will not be accepted.
-Also, the request will not be processed if an ID is not provided, is not readable, or has expired.
+Also, the request will not be processed if an ID is not provided, readable, or expired.

 How to Get a Marriage License in Illinois

-Marriage licenses in Illinois refer to the official document that permits a couple to marry, whereas marriage certificates are documents that serve as legal proof that a couple got married.
-Basically, a government official issues the marriage license before the marriage and provides the certificate after the license is filled, returned, and recorded.
+Marriage licenses in Illinois are the official documents that permit a couple to marry, whereas marriage certificates are documents that serve as legal proof that a couple got married.
+Basically, a government official issues the marriage license before the marriage and provides the certificate after the license is filled out, returned, and recorded.

-Couples who want to obtain a marriage license in Illinois must meet the following requirements:
+Couples seeking to obtain a marriage license in Illinois must meet the following requirements:

-• Must be at least 18 years of age or 16 and 17 years old with parental consent
+• Must be at least 18 years of age or 16 or 17 years old with parental consent

-• Must not be related by blood, excluding first cousins at least 50 years of age
+• Must not be related by blood, excluding first cousins, and at least 50 years of age

 • Must not be currently married to someone else or in a similar legal relationship